poetic/ember-cli-cordova-auth/README.md

 # Usage

 This plugin provides a very simple API and injects a `session` object throughout your app.
-Here are some of the methods available to you:
+Here are some of the methods available:

 ## Session Methods

 * `config.` is being used to signify options in the config/environment.js file
 * There is an implied this.session for accessing the methods
+* All methods return promises

 ### signIn / signUp - params: object